Taenia spp.

 - coenurus, a large, bladder-like cyst

-- strobilocercus, a more developed form of a cysticercus
+- strobilocercus, a more developed form of a cysticercus with an extended segmented body

 Metacestodes and intermediate hosts of selected Taenia spp.